ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed wrong checks in I/O Queues (bug 3219197)(backported to 2.2.3).
 - FIX: Fixed invalid assertion in adcConvert() (bug 3205410)(backported to 2.2.3).
+- NEW: Implemented stack checking in the Cortex-Mx RVCT port (backported to 2.2.3).
 - NEW: Added support for PLL3 in STM32 HAL driver.
 Note, the format of the mcuconf.h file is changed for STM32F105/STM32F107 devices.
 - NEW: Added board files for the Olimex STM32-P107.